andyatkinson/rideshare/README.md

 # Rideshare

-Rideshare is a Rails API only app that simulates a portion of a fictional Rideshare company app.
+Rideshare is a Rails API-only app that implements a portion of a fictional Rideshare service.

-Since it's an API only app, there is no user interface.
-You'll interact with the app via the Rails server, console, and command line programs.
+## High Performance PostgreSQL for Rails

+This repo started as a side project back in 2019 as a place to demonstrate good practices.

+In 2022, it took on a new purpose as the Rails application for exercises and examples in the book [High Performance PostgreSQL for Rails](https://pgrailsbook.com).

 Rideshare proudly runs on PostgreSQL. 🐘